Frequently Asked Questions

 Elm's roast profile can be roughly described "we roast until the coffee tastes good, and then we stop."
 Our roast profile is focused on highlighting the flavors of each coffee which are cultivated by the producers.
 Any flavors introduced by the roasting process are then a negative to us.

-On the broad spectrum, our coffees are "light," but since we prioritize development in the roasting process, our roasts are very sweet and approachable, without the grassy, cardboard, and sour flavors of underdeveloped roasts.
+On the broad spectrum, our coffees are quite "light," but since we prioritize development in the roasting process, our roasts are very sweet and approachable, without the grassy, cardboard, and sour flavors of underdeveloped roasts.

 When do you roast?